BasitJaved/PyImageSearch_University/README.md

     b) Your First Neural Network with PyTorch
     c) Training Your First CNN with PyTorch
     d) Image Classification with Pre-Trained Networks and PyTorch
+    e) Object Detection with Pre-Trained Networks and PyTorch